 Sadly we had another very early miscarriage and though less traumatic and less emotionally attached, we still felt the blow of the loss and the possibility of what this could mean for our future.

 We decided to wait and give ourselves time to heal and although this carried its own burdens and difficulties, I can see now it was the right thing to do.
 In this wait, I started to take things to God more and gradually stepped back into his grace and mercy.
-With each little step, he held me closer and closer.
+With each little step, I started to feel close to him again.

 We are now expecting a little baby girl and although the first few months were full of caution and worry, we feel overjoyed now and are looking forward to our little girl being born in Feb 2014.